as

 vpm uninstall <packageId>

-Replace <packageId> with you app's package ID (for example: com.foo.keplersampleapp)
+Replace <packageId> with your app's package ID (for example: com.foo.keplersampleapp)

 Move the app between background and foreground

-Cause: Testing or debugging requires changing app state between background and foreground.
+Cause: Testing or debugging requires changing the app state between background and foreground.

 Copied to clipboard.